Pink Friday: Roman Reloaded: Critical reception

+Accolades

 Commercial performance

-Pink Friday: Roman Reloaded debuted at number one on the US Billboard 200 chart, selling 253,000 copies in its first week, for the week ending April 10, 2012.
+Pink Friday: Roman Reloaded debuted at number one on the US Billboard 200 chart, selling 253,000 copies in its first week, ending April 8, 2012.
 This marked Minaj's second number-one album in that country following her previous studio album, Pink Friday (2010), which peaked at number one in February 2011.
-On June 22, 2012, Pink Friday: Roman Reloaded was certified platinum by the Recording Industry Association of America (RIAA), for shipments of one million copies in the U.S. The album sold 785,000 copies throughout 2012 in the US.
-Pink Friday: Roman Reloaded was the best selling rap album released in 2012 in the US, and overall the album was the third highest-selling R&B/Hip-Hop album of 2012 in the US.
+On June 22, 2012, Pink Friday: Roman Reloaded was certified platinum by the Recording Industry Association of America (RIAA), for shipments of one million copies in the US.
+The album sold 785,000 copies throughout 2012 in the US.
+Pink Friday: Roman Reloaded was the best-selling rap album released in 2012 in the US, and overall the album was the third highest-selling R&B/Hip-Hop album of 2012 in the US.
 According to the International Federation of the Phonographic Industry (IFPI), Pink Friday: Roman Reloaded was the 25th best-selling album globally of 2012, with sales of 1.4 million copies worldwide during that year.
-As of February 2015, Pink Friday: Roman Reloaded has sold 905,000 copies in the US.
-On March 22, 2016, the album was certified double platinum by the RIAA for combined album sales, track sales, on-demand audio, and video streams equivalent of two million album-sale units.
+As of February 2015, Pink Friday: Roman Reloaded has sold over 905,000 copies in the US.
+On November 18, 2024, the album was certified quadruple platinum by the RIAA for combined album sales, track sales, on-demand audio, and video streams equivalent of four million album-equivalent units.

 Pink Friday: Roman Reloaded debuted at number one on the UK Albums Chart and the UK R&B Albums Chart, with first week sales of 47,000 copies.
 In doing so, Pink Friday: Roman Reloaded became the first album by a female rap artist to chart at number one in the United Kingdom.
 Additionally, the album sold 242,000 copies in the UK throughout 2012, making it the thirty-seventh best selling album of that year.
 Pink Friday: Roman Reloaded also debuted at number one on the Canadian Albums Chart, and debuted at number five on the Australian Albums Chart.
 In Mexico, the album reached the top 40 in its first week of release.